 Don’t forget about social media!

-Use or adapt our sample social media content to help you spread the word about Move Your Way.
+Use or adapt our sample social media content to help you spread the word about Move Your Way and encourage people to get active.
 You can quickly copy and paste the text into Twitter or Facebook and attach the related GIF or graphic.
 And it’s easy to add your logo to our graphics and GIFs through the CDC State and Community Health Media Center.

 Consider doing a social media ad buy to draw even more eyes to your campaign.
 Facebook, Instagram, and Twitter let you target ads to your audiences by age, location, interests, and more.
 And there’s no fixed cost for social media advertising, so you decide how much to spend.